edgedb/edgedb/docs/clients/python/usage.rst

 The examples above only work under an :ref:`Gel project
 <ref_guide_using_projects>`.
 You could also provide your own connection
 parameters, refer to the :ref:`Client Library Connection
-<edgedb_client_connection>` docs for details.
+<gel_client_connection>` docs for details.

 Type conversion
 ---------------

 gel-python automatically converts Gel types to the corresponding Python types and vice versa.
-See :ref:`edgedb-python-datatypes` for details.
+See :ref:`gel-python-datatypes` for details.

-.. _edgedb-python-connection-pool:
+.. _gel-python-connection-pool:

 Client connection pools
 -----------------------